David Hockney: Other technology

-In December 1985 Hockney used the Quantel Paintbox, a computer program that allowed the artist to sketch directly onto the screen.
+In December 1985 Hockney used the Quantel Paintbox, a computer that allowed the artist to sketch directly onto the screen.
 The resulting work was featured in a BBC series that profiled several artists.
 In 1999–2001, David's sister, Margaret, began experimenting with digital photography, scanning and computer printing, particularly making images of flowers scanning a small Japanese vase and fresh flowers.
 In 2003, she was experimenting with Photoshop, scanning summer flowers and building up images in layers which Margaret printed out on an A3 printer.
 In 2004, David went to stay with Margaret and she helped him scan his sketchbook of Yorkshire landscape and David soon began using a Wacom pad and pen directly into Photoshop.

-Since 2009, Hockney has painted hundreds of portraits, still lifes and landscapes using the Brushes iPhone and iPad application, often sending them to his friends.
+Since 2009, Hockney has painted hundreds of portraits, still lifes and landscapes using the free and open-source Brushes Redux iPhone and iPad application, often sending them to his friends.
 In 2010 and 2011, Hockney visited Yosemite National Park to draw its landscape on his iPad.
 He used an iPad in designing a stained glass window at Westminster Abbey which celebrated the reign of Queen Elizabeth II.
 Unveiled in September 2018, the Queen's Window is located in the north transept of the Abbey and features a hawthorn blossom scene which is set in Yorkshire.

 From 2010 to 2014, Hockney created multi-camera movies using three to eighteen cameras to record a single scene.
 He filmed the landscape of Yorkshire in various seasons, jugglers and dancers, and his own exhibitions within the de Young Museum and the Royal Academy of Arts.

-Hockney's earlier photocollages influenced his shift to another medium, digital photography.
+His earlier photo collages influenced his shift to another medium, digital photography.
 He combined hundreds of photographs to create multi-viewpoint "photographic drawings" of groups of his friends in 2014.
 Hockney picked the process back up in 2017, this time using the more advanced Agisoft PhotoScan photogrammetric software which allowed him to stitch together and rearrange thousands of photos.
 The resulting images were printed out as massive photomurals and were exhibited at Pace Gallery and LACMA in 2018.